 Instance ID

-Select the instance ID of the destination ApsaraDB for MongoDB.
+Select the ID of the destination ApsaraDB for MongoDB instance.

 Authentication Database

 Enter the name of the database to which the database account of the destination ApsaraDB for MongoDB instance belongs.
-If it has not been modified, it is the default admin.
+The default value is admin.

 Database Account

-Enter the database account of the destination ApsaraDB for MongoDB.
-For permission requirements, see Permissions required for database accounts.
+Enter the database account of the destination ApsaraDB for MongoDB instance.
+For information about the required permissions, see Permissions required for database accounts.

 Database Password